Last updated: 25 Oct, 2023

 Ask family members and friends first

 The best temporary home for your pet is with people who already know and like your pet.
-Friends and family may be willing to offer your pet a temporary home while you get back on your feet, so ask around your immediate circle first.
+Friends and family may be willing to offer your pet a temporary foster home while you get back on your feet, so ask around your immediate circle first.

 Contact the people you got your pet from

 Get in touch with the rescue group, breeder or person you originally got your pet from.
-Responsible breeders will either assist you in finding a temporary home, or may even care for the pet themselves.
+Responsible breeders will either assist you in finding a temporary foster home, or may even care for the pet themselves.

 Generally, the type of fostering that rescue groups undertake is fostering of homeless pets at immediate risk of being killed in pounds and shelters.
 So, they may not have the resources to offer foster care for your pet, but it’s still worth contacting them to see if they can assist in any way.